 Skip to content

-Imagine a world where the vibrant colors of sunset fade into darkness, not by choice, but due to an unseen thief—glaucoma.
+Imagine a world where the vibrant colors of sunset fade into darkness, not by choice, but due to an unseen thief, glaucoma.

 Regular check-ups can detect glaucoma in its initial stages, allowing for treatments that can halt or slow its progression.
+These treatments might be as simple as daily eye drops or as involved as laser procedures or surgery, but the common goal is the same: protect the optic nerve from further harm.

 How to Celebrate World Glaucoma Day